-Can you forgive this flower for emitting a smell that belongs more in the wastebasket than in a flower garden?
-After all, butterflies and bees haven’t cornered the market on pollination; flies are eager to get in on the action too.
+The voodoo lily flower emits a smell that belongs more in the wastebasket than in a flower garden.
+But the odor has a purpose as butterflies and bees haven’t cornered the market on pollination—flies are eager to get in on the action too.
 Recognizing this, the voodoo lily evolved with an odoriferous allure designed to attract carrion beetles, blow flies, and other insects that normally seek out decomposing animals.

 Gardeners eager for something different in the flowering container garden should look no further than the curious and wonderful Asian native voodoo lily.
 Just make sure you don’t plan an outdoor wedding while the bloom is at its peak.